How Long Does It Take to Learn English? Real Timelines for Each Level

 This matters way more than most people realize.
 If you speak a Germanic or Romance language (Spanish, French, German, Dutch), English shares tons of vocabulary and grammatical structures with your native language.
 You'll progress faster than someone whose first language is completely unrelated.

 How long does it take to learn English from Japanese?
 Significantly longer than from Spanish.
-Japanese and English have almost nothing in common: different writing systems, opposite sentence structures, zero shared vocabulary.
+Japanese and English have almost nothing in common: different writing systems, opposite sentence structures, and almost zero shared vocabulary other than the borrowed ones.
 A Japanese speaker might need 1.5-2x the hours compared to a Spanish speaker to reach the same level.

 Study intensity and consistency